Atlanta Beltline: Southside Trail

-Once complete, the Southside Trail will extend 2.4 mi.
-A completed portion links to the Southwest Trail near Metropolitan Parkway just past Pittsburgh Yards®.
+The Southside Trail extends 2.4 mi.
+In June 2026, Segments 2 and 3 officially opened to the public, completing a critical 1.9-mile paved link from McDaniel Street near Pittsburgh Yards to Boulevard Southeast.
+This segment successfully united the Eastside and Westside trail networks into an uninterrupted loop across southern Atlanta.

 Southeast Trail

-Once it's finished, the Southeast Trail will extend 2.5 mi and connect the Eastside and Southside Trails.
-A completed and open portion links to the Eastside Trail near Krog Street Tunnel and continues southeast through Reynoldstown.
-The in-construction segment will run from there to Boulevard Southeast.
+The Southeast Trail extends 2.5 mi and connects the Eastside and Southside Trails.
+A portion links to the Eastside Trail near Krog Street Tunnel and continues southeast through Reynoldstown.
+The final segment runs from there to Boulevard Southeast.

 Southwest Connector Trail

 The Southwest Connector Spur Trail stretches through woods, starting at the Lionel Hampton Trail, ending at Westwood Avenue serving the Beecher Hills and Westwood Terrace neighborhoods.
 The existing 1.15 mi trail is set to be part of an eventual 4.5 mi trail.